HMS Godetia (K226): Service in the North Atlantic

 After this convoy disaster, the B5 escort group is reformed and return to the North Atlantic.
-One of the reinforcements for the B5 group is the second Belgian corvette, the HMS Buttercup.
+One of the reinforcements for the B5 group is the second Belgian corvette, HMS Buttercup.

-Convoy ON-168
+Convoy ON 168

-The first atlantic convoy to escort is ON-168 in February 1943.
-Convoy ON-168 is lucky to escape battle with the U-boats when it passes a German patrol line through a gap caused by the undetected loss of a U-boat on 5 March 1943.
+The first atlantic convoy to escort is ON 168 in February 1943.
+Convoy ON 168 is lucky to escape battle with the U-boats when it passes a German patrol line through a gap caused by the undetected loss of a U-boat on 5 March 1943.

-Convoy SC-122
+Convoy SC 122

-Only after 3 days rest in the port of St-John's, Canada, the B5 escort group set out to pick up the Mid Ocean escort for the next convoy SC-122, which was part of one of the major convoy battles of the war.
+Only after 3 days rest in the port of St-John's, Canada, the B5 escort group set out to pick up the Mid Ocean escort for the next convoy SC 122, which was part of one of the major convoy battles of the war.

-On March 16, before the battle really started, Godetia was detached to scuttle a disabled escort trawler HMS Campobello and rescue its crew.
+On 16 March, before the battle really started, Godetia was detached to scuttle a disabled escort trawler HMS Campobello and rescue its crew.
 It took more than a day before she could catch up with the convoy and Godetia was absent during the first night of U-boat attacks.

 As soon as the Godetia rejoined the convoy during the day of the 17th, there was a submerged daylight attack of U-338 which resulted in 1 merchant ship being sunk.
-Together with another escort, the USS destroyer Upshur, the Godetia retaliated with 3 full pattern depth charge attacks on the boat but without succes.
+Together with another escort, the USS destroyer Upshur, the Godetia retaliated with 3 full pattern depth charge attacks on the boat but without success.
 These attacks however drove off the U-338 and also another boat in the vicinity, the U-666.

-During the night of the 17th, the U-305 made a successful attack and sank 2 ships.
+During the night of the 17th the U-305 made a successful attack and sank 2 ships.
 Since the rescue ship of the convoy was still lagging behind the convoy after picking up survivors of the previous night attacks, the Godetia was ordered to pick up survivors.
 During rescue work, the radar of the Godetia picked up the surfaced U-305, and the Godetia gave chase.
 The U-305 however could dive before Godetias deck gun could engage her, and since the asdic was out of order by this time, a depth charge attack could not be mounted neither and the U-boat escaped unscathed.

-Convoy SC-126
+Convoy SC 126

-After the dramatic passage of SC-122, the next convoy SC-126 in April 1943 was quite uneventfull : thanks to good intelligence it could be rerouted and avoid the german patrol lines.
+After the dramatic passage of SC 122, the next convoy SC 126 in April 1943 was quite uneventful : thanks to good intelligence it could be rerouted and avoid the german patrol lines.

-Convoy ONS-7
+Convoy ONS 7

 This was the last convoy escorted during the height of the battle of the Atlantic.
 It is attacked but after the U-boats sink one ship from the convoy, they lose two of their number to the convoy escort and 2 more to air patrols.
-This convoy battle is a clear defeat for the German U-boats and it is one of the factors that made the Germand call off their U-boat offensive on the North Atlantic convoy lanes.
+This convoy battle is a clear defeat for the German U-boats and it is one of the factors that made the Germans call off their U-boat offensive on the North Atlantic convoy lanes.